Liberal Studies B.A. (LIBA) Major

 The Bachelor of Arts in Liberal Studies (Liberal B.A. or LIBA) is an option for students whose educational or career goals or academic interests are not met by any of Stockton’s existing degree programs.

-The organization of a Liberal B.A. course of study may take several forms depending on the particular interests and needs of the student.
+The organization of a Liberal Studies B.A. may take several forms depending on the particular interests and needs of the student.
 The course of study, and the proposal describing it, must reflect a central unifying purpose or theme.

 In recent years, students have pursued the following interests through the LIBA Program: